mbsoroush/LanguageClassManagement/README.md

 # Language Class Management
-this project was for my "Data Bases" course in university which implements the practical concepts of this DataBase.
+In this project we used Mysql and Python programming language for implementig a system for register informations about classes, teachers and students of an language education institute na dtheir connections and transactions.